polca/premise/docs/transform.rst

 * using oxyfuel combustion,
 * using Direct Separation (Leilac process).

-The implementation of the corresponding datasets for these new kiln technologies are based on the work of Muller_ et al., 2024.
+The implementation of the corresponding datasets for these new kiln technologies is based on the work of Muller_ et al., 2024.

 .. _Muller: https://doi.org/10.1016/j.jclepro.2024.141884

+The capture inventories are treated as add-on modules to the transformed clinker datasets.
+The clinker dataset keeps the host kiln, its fuel use and its direct emissions.
+The capture module represents the additional capture, conditioning, compression, transport and storage requirements per kilogram of CO2 captured.

 We differ slightly from the implementation of Muller_ et al., 2024, in that:

-* the heat necessary for the regeneration of the MEA solvent is assumed to be provided by a natural gas boiler (instead of a fuel mix resembling that of the kiln itself), with up to 30% coming from recovered heat from the kiln by 2050,
-* the amount of heat needed for the regeneration of the MEA solvent goes from 3.76 GJ/ton CO2 in 2020, to 2.6 GJ/ton CO2 in 2050,
-* the provision of oxygen for the Direct Separation option comes from an existing air separation dataset from ecoinvent,
-* the fuel mix for the kiln is that of ecoinvent, further scaled down by the change of efficiency of the kiln (in Müller et al., 2024, they use directly the fuel mix provided by the IMAGE scenario, which we do not find representative, as it also includes the fuel used by other activities in the non-metallic minerals, notably a large share of natural gas).
+* the kiln fuel mix remains the one from ecoinvent and is adjusted through the clinker efficiency update, rather than being replaced by the IMAGE non-metallic-minerals final-energy mix;
+* MEA capture uses the source inventory heat requirement of 4.0556 MJ/kg CO2
+  captured, represented as an industrial heat input, together with low-voltage electricity, MEA make-up, NaOH, tap water and spent-solvent treatment;
+* the oxyfuel inventory uses an oxygen input of 0.313 kg O2/kg CO2 captured, based on the CEMCAP oxygen demand after correction for the CO2 capture rate;
+* all three capture routes use the same downstream CO2 compression, transport and storage module.

 In a nutshell, *premise*:

-* makes copies of the `clinker production` dataset,
+* makes copies of the ``clinker production`` dataset,
 * adjusts the fuel consumption and related CO2 emissions,
 * adjusts specific hot pollutant emissions removed by the carbon capture process (Mercury, NOx, SOx),
 * adds an input from the carbon capture process, based on a capture efficiency share,
 * and removes a corresponding amount from the outgoing CO2 emissions.

-The Direct Separation process only captures calcination emissions, while the other two technologies capture both combustion and calcination emissions.
+The Direct Separation process captures process/calcination emissions only, using a 95% capture share.
+The MEA and oxyfuel routes capture process and fuel CO2, using a 90% capture share.

 When choosing another IAM (e.g., REMIND, TIAM-UCL), the current implementation is relatively simpler at the moment, and does not involve the emergence of new